Welcome to today's edition of the Rush 24-7 podcast.

 That's the only chance.

-And I don't know, the political professionals out there, the ones who claim to have all the answers, are indeed saying that it's hard to see Trump being stopped if he wins Iowa where he wasn't supposed to two weeks ago.
+And I don't know, the political professionals out there, the ones who claim to have all the answers, are indeed saying that it's hard to see Trump being stopped if he wins Iowa, where he wasn't supposed to two weeks ago.

-If he wins Iowa, goes on to win New Hampshire, goes down to South Carolina, it could be over.
+If he wins Iowa, goes on to win New Hampshire, goes down to South Carolina, could be over.

-And Cruz is making that point, and it's it's look, it's a good campaign move.
+And look, it's a good campaign move.

 And it happens to be exactly right.

-Look, since I've opened this.
+Look, since I've opened this, what?

 Don't ask me about that.

-Snerdily won't know how my battery left.
+Snurdy want to know how my battery life.

 Do not ask him.

-Seriously, I've got I'm so ticked off about you can't.
+Seriously, I'm so ticked off about it.

-Don't bring it up again.
+You can't don't bring it up again.

-I did a I've I I did as hard as I could to purge the whole thing from my mind before the programs.
+I did as hard as I could to purge the whole thing from my mind before the programs.

 Shut up about it.

-I did all don't I have done everything.
+I have done everything.

 Don't get me started on it.

-Nobody's gonna care, and it's not gonna solve anything, and I don't want to get ticked off for the rest of the program.
+And I don't want to get ticked off for the rest of the program.

 I can't afford to let it happen.

-Don't ask it to six devices, don't ask me about it.
+Don't ask me about it.

-Why are you why are you bringing it up?
+Why are you bringing it up?

-It isn't that's the point.
+That's the point.

 Nobody cares.